The race to defuse Congo’s carbon bomb

 “And when they left, they told us not to disturb it,” he added. “ ‘Do not damage the swamp because there is great wealth there’ — that’s what one of them said to me.”

-The “wealth” in question had the sound of veins of gold and ore to Bombala — and he wished it were so — but they instead referred to mud, seemingly just plain-old “potopoto,” or mud, in Lingala, the regional language.
+The “wealth” in question had the sound of veins of gold and ore to Bombala — and he wished it were so — but they instead referred to plain-old “potopoto,” or mud, in Lingala, the regional language.

 And rather than wealth derived from extraction — common in Congo, which has been exploited of its vast natural resources by outsiders for well over a century at the cost of millions of Congolese lives — this mud, they were told, would generate wealth only if they left it in the ground.